Timothy Pahel

 Biography

-Pahel is the director of the Galesburg Community Chorus, and with that group has conducted works including, most recently, Verdi’s Requiem, Handel’s Messiah, Mozart’s Requiem and Orff’s Carmina Burana.
+Dr. Pahel is the director of the Galesburg Community Chorus.
+Works he has conducted with that group include Verdi’s Requiem, Handel’s Messiah, Mozart’s Requiem and Orff’s Carmina Burana.

-Pahel holds a bachelor of arts degree from Lawrence (Wisconsin) University, a master of music degree from the University of Illinois and a doctor of musical arts from the University of Iowa.
-At Iowa, he studied conducting with Timothy Stalter.
-While a student at Iowa, he conducted Camerata, one of the University’s auditioned choral ensembles.
+Pahel holds a bachelor of arts degree from Lawrence University in Appleton, Wisconsin, a master of music degree from the University of Illinois and a doctor of musical arts degree from the University of Iowa, where he studied conducting with Dr. Timothy Stalter.
+While a student at the University of Iowa, Dr. Pahel conducted Camerata, one of the university’s auditioned choral ensembles.

-An active member of the American Choral Directors Association, Music Educators National Conference, the Illinois Music Educators Association, and the National Association of Teachers of Singing, Pahel is a frequent adjudicator for high school solo and ensemble contests as well as a clinician for large group contests and festivals.
+An active member of the American Choral Directors Association, Music Educators National Conference, the Illinois Music Educators Association and the National Association of Teachers of Singing, Pahel is a frequent adjudicator for high school solo and ensemble contests as well as a clinician for high school choirs.

 Interests